Going Up: Climate Change + Philadelphia

 Opening Reception – September 24th, 4 – 6 pm.

 Though unquestionably one of the most pressing issues of our time, climate change is classically difficult for us to wrap our minds around.
 Art about climate change has a unique potential to make these problems personal and relevant, with artists able to serve in the role of commentator, collaborator, storyteller, catalyst, and more.
 Drawing lines between global phenomena and what happens in our own lives and communities means the difference between despair and engagement.

-Eight artists explore various dimensions of the future of a hotter, wetter Philadelphia.
-Two artists made “river prints” dipping handmade paper into the pollution on the surface of the Delaware River; one paints exquisite watercolor landscapes, the contours following the data graphs of key climate indicators such as CO2 concentrations; another artist creates paper works inspired by the tunnels built by bark beetles.
+Eight artists explored various dimensions of the future of a hotter, wetter Philadelphia.
+Two artists made “river prints” dipping handmade paper into the pollution on the surface of the Delaware River; one painted exquisite watercolor landscapes, the contours following the data graphs of key climate indicators such as CO2 concentrations; another artist created paper works inspired by the tunnels built by bark beetles.

 Daniel Crawford created a string quartet composition from climate change data that uses music to highlight the places where climate is changing most rapidly.

-Lorrie Fredette presents a ceramic installation responding to Lyme disease, which is projected to spread as climate change increases the range of suitable tick habitat.
+Lorrie Fredette presented a ceramic installation responding to Lyme disease, which is projected to spread as climate change increases the range of suitable tick habitat.

 Fredette received her BFA in sculpture from the Herron School of Art at Indiana